shawnLeeZX/emacs.d/README.md

 blocks (client / server side).
 I added context awareness in web-mode to let auto-complete to make it capable of working with all kinds of language in the embedded file.
 What's more, web-mode is able to autoclose html tag pairs.

+TODO: `web-mode` needs some more working to work smoothly, unused for now.

 ### flycheck